 Botanical Name: Cryptocoryne albida ‘Brown’

 This plant has long and narrow leaves and is ideal for the foreground.
-The leaves grow red-brown with crimped edges and can grow up to 6 inches long, which would look great set between some taller plants.
+The leaves grow red-brown with crimped edges and can grow up to 6 inches long, which would look great to set between some taller plants.
 This plant is very easy to grow in almost any condition.